-On November 11, 2023, each of our Named Executive Officers received an award of PSUs pursuant to the Plan in lieu of the remaining 50% of their STIP bonuses.
-Mrs. Long received a target number of 180,288 PSUs, Mr. Tanner received a target number of 32,468 PSUs and Mr. Laudermilch received a target number of 44,224 PSUs.
-The PSUs were subject to performance-based vesting conditions, subject to their continued service through the applicable vesting dates.
+On April 1, 2024, the Board approved grants of PSUs to certain executive officers, including each of the Named Executive Officers, pursuant to the Plan.
+The PSUs were subject to performance-based vesting conditions, subject to each Named Executive Officer's continued service through the applicable vesting date.
 Generally, the award would vest based on the achievement of certain company financial performance goals and the achievement of certain personal goals.
-The vesting criteria with respect to Mrs. Long's and Mr. Tanner's awards were partially satisfied on March 5, 2024 and 145,674 PSUs granted to Mrs. Long and 26,234 PSUs granted to Mr. Tanner vested.
-Mr. Laudermilch stepped down from his position as the Company's Chief Operating Officer effective February 21, 2024 resulting in a forfeiture of this award.
+The vesting criteria with respect to this award were partially satisfied on January 27, 2025 and 41,359 PSUs granted to Mr. McAleenan vested and 54,421 PSUs granted to Mr. Tanner vested.
+Additionally, 152,439 PSUs granted to Mrs. Long vested on January 27, 2025, in accordance with Mrs. Long's separation agreement.